IIFabixn/CSG_Toolkit/readme.md

 ## Planned Features
 * <b>Material Picker:</b> Easily select and apply materials to CSG nodes.
 * <b>Additional Shapes:</b> Introducing new shapes to expand your design possibilities and enhance your creative flexibility.
+* <b>CSG to Mesh Converter</b>

 ### !
-Note, after installing the plugin, you habe to reload your project and enable the plugin in your Projectsettings.
+Note, after installing the plugin, you habe to reload your project and enable the plugin in your Project Settings.

 <br />
 <img src="addons/csg_toolkit/res/demo-image.png">